fluxcd/source-controller/docs/spec/v1beta2/helmrepositories.md

 ### Cert secret reference

-**Note:** TLS authentication is not yet supported by OCI Helm repositories.

 `.spec.certSecretRef.name` is an optional field to specify a secret containing TLS certificate data.
 The secret can contain the following keys: